 After some research, I have found a name for what I’ve been going through: paroxysmal symptoms.
-“Other types of paroxysmal symptoms include sudden shifts in body temperature (sometimes called ‘hot flashes’)”.
+They can include sudden shifts in body temperature and feel like hot flashes.
 Since it doesn’t bother me or affect my quality of life, I’m not going to necessarily do anything about it.
 Though, it’s always comforting to have a name for what you are experiencing.
 Since it’s really hard to explain our symptoms to those who don’t experience them as it is.

 My ears are on fire!

-While I try to avoid getting extremely overheated at all costs.
-When it does happen, my ears turn BEAT red and are warm to the touch at times.
+I try to avoid getting extremely overheated at all costs.
+But when it does happen, my ears turn BEAT red and are warm to the touch at times.
 This first happened when I was newly diagnosed.
 I spoke to my neurologist as well and was reassured that it was my body temperature.
 However, it’s still alarming when it first happens from what seems out of nowhere.

 The craziness that is MS